 I’m one of those folks that actually enjoys the accreditation process and am passionate about accreditation work (yes – we do exist).
 Why (many people ask)?
 I love showcasing the amazing work that incredibly committed people (e.g., faculty, staff, and administrators) do for student success.
 Additionally, I’m passionate about continuous improvement.
 The resulting report from the review team helps the institution identify opportunities for improvement.

 Since I’ve traveled the accreditation review road many, many times (too many to count), I often share some of my tips and lessons learned.
 I’ve found that almost no one that has done deep accreditation work with institutions writes about it.
 Instead – it is all word of mouth.
 Getting tips from colleagues is great.
 But when you try to solve a problem and look for resources to help, we all tend to turn to Google.

 Resources for Your Accreditation Reports

 Having served on review teams many times, no one wants to write a negative report – unless it really warrants it.
-Knowing that there are many people on the accreditation review team and at the accreditation office cheering for your institutional success creates a positive mindset when doing critical accreditation work.
+There are many people on the accreditation review team and at the accreditation office cheering for your institutional success.